roiguri/moodle-monitor/docs/ARCHITECTURE.md

-# Moodle Monitor - Architecture Documentation
+# Moodie - Architecture Documentation

 ## Overview

-Moodle Monitor is a Flutter-based cross-platform application that provides a modern, priority-based interface for viewing Moodle assignment deadlines.
+Moodie is a Flutter-based cross-platform application that provides a modern, priority-based interface for viewing Moodle assignment deadlines.
 The application follows a feature-based architecture with clear separation of concerns.

 ## Architecture Principles